 Richard Weinzierl received a B.A. in Biology from Concordia College in Moorhead,

 Minnesota, in 1975, his M.S. in Entomology from North Dakota State University in 1979,

 and a PhD in Entomology from Oregon State University in 1984.
 He is currently a professor and extension entomologist in the Department of Crop Sciences at the University of Illinois at Urbana-Champaign, where he joined the faculty as an assistant professor in 1984.
 He conducts extension educational programs and applied research addressing integrated pest management in vegetable and fruit production, serves as editor of the Illinois Fruit and Vegetable News newsletter, and is the Illinois Coordinator for USDA’s Sustainable Agriculture Research and Education (SARE) Professional Development Program.
 He teaches Introduction to Applied Entomology for undergraduates and has taught the graduate courses Fundamentals of Insect Pest Management and Principles of Plant Protection.
-Dr. Weinzierl and a team of personnel from the University of Illinois and the Illinois Migrant Council recently received a 3-year grant from the USDA NIFA Beginning Farmer and Rancher Development Program for a project titled “Preparing a New Generation of Illinois Fruit and Vegetable Farmers.”
+In 2012, Dr. Weinzierl and a team of personnel from the University of Illinois and the Illinois Migrant Council received a 3-year grant from the USDA NIFA Beginning Farmer and Rancher Development Program for a project titled “Preparing a New Generation of Illinois Fruit and Vegetable Farmers.”